jiyapalrecha35/Google.github.io/README.md

 </p><br>

-Google, a global technology leader, offers a diverse array of services integral to everyday life for billions of people.
-From search engines and email to video sharing, cloud computing, document creation, file storage, and a suite of productivity apps, Google’s influence is vast and far-reaching.
-Understanding the scale and impact of Google’s services provides a fascinating backdrop for exploring the application of advanced data structures and algorithms to enhance their performance and utility further.
+Google, a global technology leader, offers a wide range of services essential to daily life for billions of people.
+These include search engines, email, video sharing, cloud computing, document creation, file storage, Google Maps, and productivity apps.
+Understanding the scale and impact of Google’s services sets the stage for exploring how advanced data structures and algorithms can further enhance their performance and utility.

 ### **Google Search**